edbranaganharris-lang/stellar-hr-diagram-from-scratch/README.md

 # stellar-hr-diagram-from-scratch
 Machine learning pipeline originally created in Jupyter Notebook to isolate the Pleiades star cluster from 113,000 Gaia telescope stars.
 I used Gaussian mixture models and PCA to recover the Hertzsprung-Russell diagram.

-Assignment and report were submitted as part of PHYS20035: Computational Physics and Data Science at the University of Bristol — awarded 60%
+Assignment and report were submitted as part of PHYS20035: Computational Physics and Data Science at the University of Bristol.
+Overall grade in the module was 73%

 <img width="907" height="677" alt="HR- Diagram, Gaia Script" src="https://github.com/user-attachments/assets/3f192919-a3db-4499-98ee-b5942c9b8147" />